SACEMA/secondWaves/README.md

 ## Notes

-### 2020-09-05
+### 2020-09-07

+- one thing that we will need to fix either conceptually or calculationally in the future: it is possible to end a wave without having a peak (because peak was < 10)

+- Can these notes be removed?
     - need resurge annotation; e.g. CZE
    - above annotation should persist through new peak; e.g. ISR
    - not quite right post labelling e.g. LVA, PAK
    - "peak" labelling wrong for PRT, (maybe SGE?)
    - second wave resurgence in SVE and ISR

 - Errors
-    - UGA (Error in roll_sum_impl(x, as.integer(n), as.numeric(weights), as.integer(by),: negative length vectors are not allowed)
+    - None currently identified
 - Methodology notes
-    - Sometimes 'above' seems to be defined based on the second peak rather than the first (see BEL, NLD, SVN, DNK - second wave occurs too early, at 1/3 of the second peak?) - TODO
     - We're not actually interested in valleys; on decline, we're interested in (1) point where first wave ends and (2) the trough (minimum value after the first peak but before the end of the second wave) - TODO PRIORITY
-    - Define resurgence based on co-occurence of uptick and upswing prior to end of wave - TODO
-    - Incorporate positivity trends into defiitions of upswing and uptick - DONE; Carl please check that you're happy with this (analyze.R lines 62-69) - TODO
     - Consolidation step - TODO
         - SEE ALSO: summary of epidemiology of second waves [here](https://docs.google.com/document/d/1yXXH1XypfLvQFGRCJ2dPrOaogii8_LbpyVpL9KRYCdk)
         - At the end of the time-series, classify dynamics for each country (typology) - second wave, resurgence, apparently controlled (MUS), other (how to describe LVA, PRT? simmering?)